-In both prokaryotes and eukaryotes, there are three main types of RNA – messenger RNA or mRNA, ribosomal or rRNA, and transfer RNA or tRNA.
+In both prokaryotes and eukaryotes, there are three main types of RNA – messenger RNA (mRNA), ribosomal RNA (rRNA), and transfer RNA (tRNA).
 These 3 types of RNA are discussed below.

 Messenger RNA (mRNA)

 As part of post-transcriptional processing in eukaryotes, the 5’ end of mRNA is capped with a guanosine triphosphate nucleotide, which helps in mRNA recognition during translation or protein synthesis.
-Similarly, the 3’ end of an mRNA has a poly A tail or multiple adenylate residues added to it, which prevent enzymatic degradation of mRNA.
-Both 5’ and 3’ end of an mRNA imparts stability to the mRNA.
+Similarly, the 3’ end of an mRNA has a poly-A tail or multiple adenylate residues added to it, which prevents enzymatic degradation of mRNA.
+Both the 5’ and 3’ end of an mRNA imparts stability to the mRNA.

 Ribosomal RNA (rRNA)

 rRNAs are found in the ribosomes and account for 80% of the total RNA present in the cell.
-Ribosomes are composed of a large subunit called the 50S and a small subunit called the 30S, each of which has its own rRNA molecules.
-Different rRNAs present in the ribosomes include small rRNAs and large rRNAs, which denote their presence in the small and large subunits of the ribosome.
+Ribosomes are composed of a large subunit called the 50S and a small subunit called the 30S, each of which is made up of its own specific rRNA molecules.
+Different rRNAs present in the ribosomes include small rRNAs and large rRNAs, which belong to the small and large subunits of the ribosome, respectively.

-rRNAs combine with proteins in the cytoplasm to form ribosomes, which act as the site of protein synthesis and has the enzymes needed for the process.
+rRNAs combine with proteins and enzymes in the cytoplasm to form ribosomes, which act as the site of protein synthesis.
 These complex structures travel along the mRNA molecule during translation and facilitate the assembly of amino acids to form a polypeptide chain.
-They bind to tRNAs and other molecules that are crucial for protein synthesis.
+They interact with tRNAs and other molecules that are crucial to protein synthesis.

 In bacteria, the small and large rRNAs contain about 1500 and 3000 nucleotides, respectively, whereas in humans, they have about 1800 and 5000 nucleotides, respectively.
 However, the structure and function of ribosomes is largely similar across all species.